Transfer Molding Services

 Producing parts via transfer molding comes with many advantages, including:

-• Fast setup time.
+- Fast setup time.
 This is especially the case when using a large number of molds or mold cavities.
-Generally speaking, molded rubber products require only a few simple pre-forms for the mold cavities.

-• Ability to make rubber parts with metal inserts.
-In certain transfer molding processes, workers can alternate layers of the heated rubber with metal or other material, creating specialized inserts.
+- Ability to make rubber parts with metal inserts.
+In certain transfer molding processes, workers can alternate layers of the heated rubber with metal or other material, creating specialized insert molded parts.

 Drawbacks to Transfer Molding